hyper-neutrino/anyfix/README.md

 `®`: Push register
 `½`: Square Root
 `Æ½`: Integer Square Root
+`Ø`: Center a list or string to a specified length using `0` for padding lists and `' '` for strings
 `Ç`: Copy `1-from-top` to top
 `Ð`: Triplicate top of stack
 `×`: Multiply